XxLissiexX/project1/README.md

 ## Hints

- * A string may be indexed like an array to get individual characters. my_string[0] will give the first character of the string 'my_string'
+ * A string may be indexed like an array to get individual characters. my_string[0] will give the first character of the string 'my_string'.
  * If all the tests pass, you SHOULD be fairly close to 100% assuming you follow the implementation instructions, be sure to follow them all.

 ## Rubric

- * Your program must compile and run on our knuth linux server.
+ * [30%] Your program must compile and run on our knuth linux server.
 We will go over how to test this in class.

- * Your program must pass all test cases
+ * [50%] Your program must pass all test cases

- * You must document all functions in your code (you don't need to go crazy, just document what you are doing)
+ * [10%] You must document all functions in your code (you don't need to go crazy, just document what you are doing)

- * You must properly handle memory, memory leaks will cost you points
+ * [10%] You must properly handle memory, memory leaks will cost you points